Law Library Fellow

 Since 2012, the law library has sponsored a fellow program which provides valuable training and experience to a newer librarian, and enables the library to pursue innovative projects.
 Such projects include the digitization of the David H. Getches Collection , a redesign of the law library website, the development of an online collection of Colorado Session Laws , and the creation of legal research guides .
 The fellow also contributes to the rich body of legal research instruction provided by the law library, and helps develop new pedagogical approaches.

 Below you may find information about our past and current fellows, as well as a link to application information for the fellowship program at the Colorado Law William A. Wise Law Library.

-Current Position: Digital Services Librarian, University of Colorado Law School
+Current Position: Reference and Outreach Services Librarian, George Mason University, Antonin Scalia Law School

 The Wise Law Library is really a special place for me.
 There is a culture of innovation and collaboration here that is unlike anywhere else in the country.
 I work on projects that are unique in the field of law librarianship.
 My co-workers are some of the smartest in the profession.
 Susan and the other directors are the best mentors anyone could ask for.
 Applying for the Wise Law Library Fellowship was probably the best career move I’ll ever make.

 We will be accepting applications for the next fellow in Spring 2019.